jessepollak/blog/_posts/2012-06-16-hack-n-jill.md

 *Have I Maybe*: an app that helps you generate random questions to ask for never have I ever, then count how many shots you've taken from "never having done something."

 We just blew our presentation, enough said.

+Oh, forgot this, but you can find the app we created at [http://www.andut.com](http://www.andut.com).
+Tell me what you think!